zhangxijing97/INFO7375_NeuralNetworks_AI/README.md

 #### Step 9: Display the Final Output
 - The final image `G` is now a fusion of the content of `C` and the style of `S`.

-### Conclusion
-The NST process uses deep learning to create art, demonstrating how AI can creatively blend different visual elements from various images.